 Applicants should submit a project proposal outlining their specific research interests and intentions for the residency.
-Those who fail to submit a proposal that is specific to this opportunity, including the Working Practices exhibition context, will not be considered.
+Those who fail to submit a proposal that is specific to this opportunity will not be considered.
 Applicants should also have at least a moderate level of spoken English and should feel comfortable discussing their own and other’s work in English.
 It is important that applicants research Gasworks thoroughly before submitting their proposal so as to be fully aware of the context which they would, if successful, be entering.

 We accept digital applications only.
-Please use the online application form at the bottom of the relevant opportunity page on the Gasworks’ website.
+Please use the online application form at the bottom of the relevant opportunity page on Gasworks’ website, here.

 Your application should include the following in ONE PDF file only: